 Private Educational Loans: Repayment periods begin six to nine months following graduation from your program.
 Eligibility for these loans is based on your credit history.

-Grants (Degree seeking students only): The Graduate Diversity Grant ($300-$3000) is available to students in certain academic programs seeking a degree that demonstrate financial need and complete the Graduate Diversity Application and FAFSA.
-For more information visit our Grants and Scholarships page.
+Grants (Degree seeking students only): The Graduate Diversity Grant ($300-$3000) is available to students seeking a degree that demonstrate financial need and complete the Graduate Diversity Application and FAFSA.

 Department Scholarships & Grants: Most graduate departments have scholarships and grants to award to students.
 Contact your academic department for more information.